Casting: Movie Wonders, Happy Accidents

 Wilder harks back to Swanson’s silent film career when Norma shows Joe Queen Kelly, an earlier Swanson film directed by Von Stroheim.
 Queen Kelly wasn’t released in the U.S. for over 50 years after Swanson walked off the set.

-Montgomery Clift was signed to play Joe Gillis for $5,000 per week for a guaranteed 12 weeks.
+Montgomery Clift was signed to play Joe Gillis for $5,000 per week for a guaranteed 12 weeks of work.

-However, just before the start of filming, he withdrew from the project, claiming his role of young man involved with older woman was too close to the one he had played in The Heiress (1949), in which he felt he had been unconvincing.
+However, just before the shoot’s start, he withdrew from the project, claiming that his role of young man involved with older woman (played by Olivia de Havilland) was too close to the one he had played in The Heiress (1949), in which he felt he had been unconvincing.

 An infuriated Wilder responded, “If he’s any kind of actor, he could be convincing making love to any woman.”
-Clift himself was having an affair with a much older woman (singer Libby Holman) which was suggested as his real reason for withdrawing from the film.
+At the time, hiding his homosexuality, Clift himself was having an affair with a much older woman (singer Libby Holman), which was suggested as the real reason for withdrawing from the film.

-Holden was enthusiastic about the script and eager to accept the role.
-He did not know at the time that his salary of $39,000 (equivalent to $440,000 in 2021) was much less than had been offered to Clift.
+Enthusiastic about the script, Holden was eager to accept the role.
+He did not know at the time that his salary of $39,000 (equivalent to $450,000 in 2022) was much less than what had been offered to Clift.

 Erich von Stroheim, the great film director of the 1920s who had directed Swanson, was signed to play Max, Norma’s faithful servant, protector, and former husband.